coderdark/redux/README.md

 const store = createStore(appReducer, initialState);
 ```
 + Enhancers - Add additional fuctionality to the redux store.
 They can be created by you or from a library.
+Use `compose` to implement many enhancers.
 ```
 //Custom enhancer
 const monitorReducerEnhancer = (createStore) => (reducer, initialState, enhancer) => {